Aliases for CDC42 Gene

 GeneCards Summary for CDC42 Gene

 CDC42 (Cell Division Cycle 42) is a Protein Coding gene.
-Diseases associated with CDC42 include aarskog-scott syndrome and subcutaneous mycosis.
-Among its related pathways are MAPK signaling pathway and Immune System.
+Diseases associated with CDC42 include wiskott-aldrich syndrome and shigellosis.
+Among its related pathways are Platelet activation, signaling and aggregation and Sertoli-Sertoli Cell Junction Dynamics.
 GO annotations related to this gene include identical protein binding and protein kinase binding.
 An important paralog of this gene is RAC2.

 UniProtKB/Swiss-Prot Summary for CDC42 Gene

 Plasma membrane-associated small GTPase which cycles between an active GTP-bound and an inactive GDP-bound state.
 In active state binds to a variety of effector proteins to regulate cellular responses.
 Involved in epithelial cell polarization processes.
 Regulates the bipolar attachment of spindle microtubules to kinetochores before chromosome congression in metaphase.
 Plays a role in the extension and maintenance of the formation of thin, actin-rich surface projections called filopodia.
 Mediates CDC42-dependent cell migration.